Top 10 Free Things to do in Madrid, Spain

 Concluding thoughts on The Best 10 Free Things To Do In Madrid, Spain

-I hope that this list has helped you add at least one or two other ideas to your list of free things to do in Madrid!
+I hope this list has helped you add at least one or two other ideas to your list of free things to do in Madrid!

 Which free thing to do in Madrid caught your interest?
 Do you have other ideas for free things to do in Madrid?
 Feel free to share below!